openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 killall -HUP parity
 ```

-### How to launch Parity using the command line on Windows ?
+### How to launch Parity using the command line on Windows?

 1. Make sure you close parity and that no parity process is running (using Ctrl + Alt + Esc)
 1. Navigate in Windows Explorer to the Parity folder where parity.exe is, it should be located in `C:\Program Files\Parity Technologies\Parity`